jathurchan/images-ios/README.md

 # Images App (iOS)

+- **Skills**: `iOS Development`, `Swift`, `UIKit`, `Foundation`, `XCTest` (`Unit Testing`), `Performance Benchmarking`
+- **Timeline**: **`3 days`**

+## Background

+Pixabay is a popular stock photo and video website that offers a vast collection of free high-quality images and videos.
+With over 2.4 million users and over 2.7 million images, Pixabay has become a go-to resource for creatives and individuals seeking royalty-free visual content.

-## Problem
+## Problem Statement

-Create an iOS app that enables users to search for images on Pixabay, select multiple images from the search results, scroll endlessly, and view the selected images in a slideshow.
+Create an iOS app that enables users to search for images, select multiple images from the search results, scroll endlessly through search results, and view the selected images in a slideshow format.

 ## Proposed Solution